| Jen Currin

 ivory-warped, beautifully blackened.

-What notes to play
+What notes to play to make time collapse

 into the action known as breathing?